Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 My first instinct was to try to extract the text from the document.

 I found a richly featured library called [PDFPig](https://github.com/UglyToad/PdfPig) which supports text extraction from PDFs in .NET.
-It uses a number of algorithms to determine the arrangement of the text and chunks it along with x/y coordinates determining its position on the page.
+It uses a number of algorithms to determine the arrangement of the text and chunk it along with x/y coordinates determining its position on the page.

 I wrapped its output in some descriptive tags to hint the structure to the model.